oksanatkach/ukrainian-SFT-GRPO-pipeline/REPORT.md

 The other solution would be to re-write all configs into yaml format and forego typing and validation.

+### Versioning
+The `datasets` library had to be downgraded in order to load `csebuetnlp/xlsum` since it requires the use of a dataset script which is not supported in the latest `datasets` version.

+The latest version of PEFT has a bug with the config being converted into a non json serializable object, but `Trainer` needs to convert the config into json.
+I had to fix this by adding a patch in `llm_summarize/utils/perft_patches.py`.
+Maybe in later versions this won't be needed.

 ### Out of Scope
 - Advanced summarization data setup
 - Model testing